-While established players like Hasbro, Mattel, and LEGO are expected to maintain their dominant market positions, there is increasing demand for niche, innovative products that cater to shifting consumer preferences.
-This presents a significant opportunity for smaller toy companies to carve out their own space by focusing on specialized product categories, sustainable materials, and digital sales strategies.
+While established players like Hasbro, Mattel, and LEGO continue to hold strong market positions, there is increasing demand for niche, innovative products that cater to shifting consumer preferences.
+This presents a significant opportunity for smaller toy companies to carve out their own space by focusing on specialized product categories, educational play, sustainable materials, safe design, and digital sales strategies.

 Unlike large corporations with deep resources and long production timelines, SMBs must find creative ways to stay competitive.
 Adapting quickly to emerging consumer trends is essential, but resource constraints can make this challenging.
 Smaller toy companies can differentiate themselves and build a loyal customer base by strategically leveraging market insights, streamlined supply chains, and direct-to-consumer models.